dr-guangtou/daily_astroph/2020/astroph-2010.md

 ### Oct 6

 - [Listening to the BOSS: the galaxy power spectrum take on spatial curvature and cosmic concordance](https://arxiv.org/abs/2010.02230)
+    - Planck似乎限制Omega_K < 0; 但BAO支持Omega_K = 0;
+    - Using measurements of the full-shape (FS) galaxy power spectrum, P(k), from the Baryon Oscillation Spectroscopic Survey DR12 CMASS sample.
+By combining Planck data with FS measurements, we break the geometrical degeneracy and find ΩK=0.0023±0.0028.
+    - However, as with BAO, the overall increase in the best-fit χ2 suggests a similar level of tension between Planck and P(k) under the assumption of a curved Universe.

 - [Fast analytical random pair counts calculation for realistic survey geometry](https://arxiv.org/abs/2010.02793)
+    - Because pair counting scales as O(N2), where N is the number of points, the computational time to measure random pair counts cn be very expensive for large surveys.
+    - We present an alternative approach for estimating those counts that does not rely on the use of a random catalogue.
+We derive an analytical expression for the anisotropic random-random pair counts that accounts for the galaxy radial distance distribution, survey geometry, and possible galaxy weights.

 - [Overdensities of Submillimetre-Bright Sources around Candidate Protocluster Cores Selected from the South Pole Telescope Survey](https://arxiv.org/abs/2010.02909)
+    - We find a total of 98 sources above a threshold of 3.7 sigma in the observed area of 1300 square arcminutes, where the bright central cores resolve into multiple components.
+    - The large overdensities of bright submm sources surrounding these fields suggest that they could be candidate protoclusters undergoing massive star-formation events.
+    -

 - [How the Population III Initial Mass Function Governs the Properties of the First Galaxies](https://arxiv.org/abs/2010.02212)